 (1) It contains no added sugar.
 As mentioned, the oatmeal in this recipe is naturally sweetened by the ripe banana (make sure it’s ripe for extra sweetness!), the chopped dates, the sprinkle of cinnamon, and the vanilla extract drizzle.

-I also consciously used unsweetened Silk Almondmilk so I could control how much sugar I added to the recipe.
+I also consciously used unsweetened almondmilk so I could control how much sugar I added to the recipe.
 If you like your oatmeal sweeter, add a bit of sugar or even extra dates.
 By doing this, you control how much sugar is in your final product, no one else.

 (2) It contains only plant-based ingredients.
 As I briefly touched on above, I love that this recipe is vegan.
 I know breakfast can be animal product-heavy – there’s everything from cow’s milk to bacon and eggs.
 While I enjoy these products, too, I also know that if I ate animal products every day, three times per day, it’s just not sustainable for our planet.

-One way I can limit my intake of animal products is by swapping out cow’s milk and replacing it with plant-based milk alternatives such as Silk Almondmilk and Silk Cashewmilk.
+One way I can limit my intake of animal products is by swapping out cow’s milk and replacing it with plant-based milk alternatives such as almondmilk and cashewmilk.
 These products work well in all my baked goods recipes and I hardly notice a difference in taste.
-I also find that a splash of Silk Cashewmilk makes my morning coffee tastes great.
+I also find that a splash of cashewmilk makes my morning coffee tastes great and it doesn’t separate like other milk alternatives do.

 I also added chia seeds to this gluten-free oatmeal recipe.
 Chia seeds offer plant-based nutrients such as omega-3 ALA fatty acids.